nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **IMPORTANT:**

 * Both clear commands must be followed by either `y` or `n` command.
-* If you accidentally mistype or enter an unintended command, we suggest you to use `n` to cancel any pending delete operations to ensure everything runs smoothly😊
+* If you accidentally mistype or enter an unintended command, we suggest you to use `n` to cancel any pending clear operations to ensure everything runs smoothly😊

 </box>